sofa-framework/doc/30_Components/40_IntegrationSchemes/10_EulerExplicitSolver.md

 Data
 ----

-The data **symplectic** allows to modify the scheme to make is [symplectic](https://en.wikipedia.org/wiki/Semi-implicit_Euler_method), i.e. velocities are updated before the positions.
+The data **symplectic** allows to modify the scheme to make it [symplectic](https://en.wikipedia.org/wiki/Semi-implicit_Euler_method), i.e. velocities are updated before the positions.
+It allows to update the positions from the newly computed velocities, instead of velocities from the previous time step.
 This option makes the scheme more robust in time.
+EulerExplicitSolver is symplectic by default.

 Usage
 -----